Cupar Conservation Area Regeneration Scheme and Townscape Heritage Initiative (Cupar CARS/THI)

 Fife Council, in partnership with Fife Historic Buildings Trust, is investing over £7million in the historic properties and streets of Cupar.
 Historic Environment Scotland and the Heritage Lottery Fund have made awards totalling £1.5million to establish the Cupar CARS/THI programme, which runs from April 2014 to March 2019.

-During the five-year programme progress updates, project information and advice on looking after historic properties will be made available through the local press, drop-in events, leaflets and online.
-Please go to the downloads tab for more information.
+During the five-year programme progress updates, project information and advice on looking after traditional buildings will be made available through the local press, drop-in events, leaflets and online.
+Please explore the tabs above for more information.

 Cupar Building Repair Grant Scheme